Running with anxiety and depression

 Growing up, I had always been a mediocre athlete.
 Trying my hand at every sport – softball, cheerleading, dance, basketball, tennis – I could not find one that I was considered good at by any coaches’ standards.
 I ran a swift thirteen-minute mile in gym class, which passed the test, but I was never in first, second, even third place.
 At twenty-four, I worked out most every day – taking a long walk during lunch, nothing excruciatingly hard or sweat-breaking.
 I always admired long-distance runners with their lean arms and legs and cool-without-trying attire – and to be perfectly honest, I was jealous of their seemingly effortless weight control.

 Running with my anxiety and depression is cathartic for me, but it comes with its own share of dangers.
-Recently, psychology student Mollie Tibbetts, 20, went missing in Brooklyn, Iowa, after going for a run.
+In July 2018, psychology student Mollie Tibbetts, 20, went missing in Brooklyn, Iowa, after going for a run.
 Authorities charged Cristhian Bahena Rivera, 24, with her murder.
 Her whole family, hometown, and investigators joined forces to find the University of Iowa student.
 Her photo was everywhere in town–on yard signs, store windows, and T-shirts.
 She was gone for weeks.
 A reward for information on Mollie’s whereabouts reached nearly $400,000.
 Police got thousands of tips and even looked into Tibbetts’ data from her fitness tracker, which didn’t exist when I was in school.
 Rivera told police he saw Tibbets running and pursued her in his vehicle, then parked the car and started running after her.
 Mollie was found in a cornfield.

 Several weeks after Tibbetts’ death, another student–this time at Iowa State–was found dead.
 Celia Barquin Arozamena, 22, was a civil-engineering student and a champion golfer who won the European Ladies’ Amateur Championship, representing Spain, according to an article by Slate.
 Arozamena also set out to exercise on that early morning at Coldwater Golf Links in Ames, Iowa.
 A man attacked her somewhere around the ninth hole, according to the article.
 Staff found her body in a pond, her golf bag lying on the fairway nearby.
 She had been assaulted and stabbed multiple times in the head, neck, and torso.
 Police caught the suspect, Collin Daniel Richards, 22, later that afternoon.
-He was a homeless man who had been living in a camp close to the course.
+He was a homeless addict who had been living in a camp close to the course.